 LOVE TO READ?
 WANT TO LEARN MORE ABOUT ICELAND?

 At the Iceland Readers Retreat, avid readers gather to listen to small group lectures and talks by renowned authors while learning about the rich literary heritage of this Nordic, book-loving nation.
-Our 2020 event was cancelled during the Covid-19 pandemic, so we are looking forward to launching it in 2021.
-In that year, the event features award-winning writer Adam Gopnik, who will share reflections on his work, look at a few memoirs of note, and talk about his own encounters with Iceland.
-Between intimate discussions, we’ll enjoy bespoke literary-themed tours of the countryside, hear from a panel of Icelandic writers, and discover some of the magnificent cultural artifacts in Reykjavík’s museums.
-Running concurrently with the popular Iceland Writers Retreat (IWR), participants will have the opportunity to join readings and other programs with IWR faculty; we’ll announce our 2021 faculty later in 2020.
+Because of the Covid-19 pandemic, the retreat will be online only in 2021.
+We will have panels, talks, lectures, and discussions led by prominent authors.
+Running concurrently with the popular Iceland Writers Retreat (IWR), participants will have the opportunity to join readings and other programs with IWR faculty; we’ll announce our 2021 faculty shortly.

 The perfect place to discover literary inspiration.”– The Daily Beast